Servlet Life Cycle

 destroy()

 This method is called just once at the end of the Life Cycle of Servlet.
-It helps perform all the clean-up activities including closing database connections, halting background threads, etc. Then it removes the servlet from the container.
+It helps perform all the clean-up activities, including closing database connections and halting background threads.
+Then, the servlet is removed from the container.

 Architecture Diagram of the Servlet Life Cycle in Java

 The following represents the Servlet Life Cycle.
-When a request is sent for a particular web page, the servlet corresponding to it must be initialized.
+When a request is sent for a particular web page, the corresponding servlet must be initialized.
 The servlet container/web container will load the servlet and create an instance of it through init().

-All the subsequent requests to the same web page will result in invoking the service() method.
-This method will typecast the ServletRequest and ServletResponse objects to HttpServletRequest and HttpServletResponse objects respectively.
+Subsequent requests to the same web page will invoke the service() method.
+This method will typecast the ServletRequest and ServletResponse objects to HttpServletRequest and HttpServletResponse objects, respectively.
 Servlets can handle multiple requests concurrently since each request results in a new thread.

 The destroy() method is only called once all threads within the servlet's service methods have exited or after a timeout period.